Kaleshe/OneTweet/README.md

 ![](images/Can you hear me now final.png)
 ![](images/Can you hear me now final 2.png)

 As you can see they both look pretty much the same with only minor adjustments.
 I chose this style as I did a little research on the original tweet and the publisher.
-I found out the Demi Snowden had committed treason and was now in Moscow.
-He released information to the public about encryption so I decided to make a composition inspired by the appearance of encrypted text.
+I found out the Demi Snowden had committed treason forcing him to flee to Moscow where he now resides.
+Considering the information that he released was about encryption I decided to make a composition inspired by the appearance of encrypted text.